SimpliSafe Security Camera Options and Pricing

 Intelligent Motion Detection

-Did You Know: SimpliCam’s audio quality was on-par with the competition in my tests.
+Did You Know?
+The audio quality of every SimpliSafe camera was on-par with the competition in our tests.
 You can expect fairly crisp and clear audio, but note that some higher-quality cameras can have two or three built-in microphones.

 DIY Installation

 Nobody does DIY quite like SimpliSafe.
 Remember, the company was founded to offer simple security solutions for renters.
-The do-it-yourself installation of the SimpliCam takes about 3 minutes, from start to finish.
-In my experience, it really couldn’t be easier.
+The do-it-yourself installation of SimpliSafe’s cameras takes about 3 minutes from start to finish, with the Wireless Outdoor Camera taking a few extra minutes to install its base plate.
+In our experience, it really couldn’t be easier.

 Smart Home Integrations and Monitoring